 One of the hardest moments for anyone who's been through a divorce is when their ex remarries.
-If you've found out that your ex plans to marry someone else, it can be a painful situation for you and any kids that you may have had with your ex-spouse.
+If you've found out that your ex plans to marry someone else, it can be a painful situation for you and any kids that you had with your ex-spouse.

 While some people may be happy when an ex remarries—perhaps if they no longer have to pay alimony—others can experience feelings of loss and even depression.
 Even if your relationship with your ex hasn't been great since the divorce, finding out that they are getting married to someone else can be an emotional blow.
 It can feel as though you're being replaced or forgotten.

 However, these feelings are completely normal and there are many ways to cope.
 So, if you have some upsetting feelings about your ex-spouse remarrying, here's how can you handle it and what you can do to make this difficult time a little more manageable.

 Prepare to Mourn

 You may think that you went through all the mourning you would ever need when the divorce became final—and it certainly is a tough transition to go from married life to being single again—but there is a new level of finality to the relationship when your former spouse remarries.
 Be prepared to have a rough time, and take the steps needed to mourn the loss of a relationship all over again.
 Remember that your feelings are warranted and allow yourself time to feel everything you're feeling.

 Having your ex remarry is the best evidence that they've completely moved on with their life without you.
 When this happens, it's important to tell yourself that regardless of how you feel now or felt at the time of the divorce, it's time to move on with your life without your ex.
 Some good visualizations can be helpful here.
 Try picturing yourself happy and fulfilled, having fun with your kids or with friends, and see yourself without your ex.
 Do your best to associate some positive feelings with the remarriage rather than just the negative ones.